zmughal-experiment/decl-cm-playground/README.md

 people describing a variety of systems as declarative in one sense, but not in other senses.

-This repository will explore this in the context of configuration management as the approach used by these software systems can vary greatly.
+This repository will explore this in the context of configuration management (CM) as the approach used by these software systems can vary greatly.
+In particular, some CM systems allow for conditionals, loops, and ordering of tasks.